verbeekgerard/evoluting-universe/README.md

 ```
 mvn package
 ```
-This wil create a JAR file in the target directory.
+This willcreate a JAR file in the target directory.

 Start the JAR file with the command:
 ```